ebassi/halting_problem/content/pelican.md

 ### installation

-first of all, I ignored the fact that my distribution packages Pelican, and I cordoned off the whole thing into its own prefix using `virtualenv` instead; if I had to nuke the site from orbit, I just wanted to be sure not to blow up the rest of my system as well.
+first of all, I ignored the fact that [my distribution][fedora-web] packages Pelican, and I cordoned off the whole thing into its own prefix using `virtualenv` instead; if I had to nuke the site from orbit, I just wanted to be sure not to blow up the rest of my system as well.

     :::console
     $ virtualenv ~/Source/pelican